taka-wang/trt_example/README.md

-# TensorRT Example on Jetson
+# TensorRT Examples on Jetson

 I merged the following two repos to this one for my Jetson Nano.